 Withdrawals done after the investor reaches age 59½ are taxed on the income rate. | Periodic withdrawals can be done tax-free as long as the amount withdrawn does not exceed the premiums paid. |

-These differences determine which of the best retirement savings plans to select.
-However, you should consider combining IRAs and life insurance for a robust retirement savings plan
+These differnces determine which of them is the best retirement savings plan to select.
+However, while IRA and life insurance are different, they are both best retirement saving methods to consider.